exonum/exonum-doc/src/architecture/storage.md

 Multiple table types may be used in the Exonum applications.

-In the table descriptions the following parameters types are used:

-- `K`: key type at the map definitions.
-Exonum uses byte sequences for the keys.
-- `V`: value type at the map definitions.
-Map stores the objects of particular class defined by user in the table initialization.
-At the bottom level objects are serialized and are stored as byte sequences.
-- `u64`: unsigned 64-bit int type.
-- `Iter`: an Iterator object.
-- `Hash`: `sha-256` hash object
-- `ListProof`: a custom class representing nodes from `ProofListIndex` proof trees.
-- `MapProof`: a custom class representing nodes from  `ProofMapIndex` proof trees.

 ### Keys sorting

 The tables implement iterators over keys and/or stored items.
 Such